ory/kratos/docs/docs/reference/configuration.md

       ## owner ##
       #
       # Owner of unix socket.
-If empty, the owner will be the user running kratos.
+If empty, the owner will be the user running hydra.
       #
       # Set this value using environment variables on
       # - Linux/macOS: